Hiking & Jogging Trail Map

 Cross Country Skiing/Snowshoeing

-A four and a half mile figure eight loop is maintained in the winter for classical cross country skiing.
-The trail is groomed when conditions permit.
-Snowshoeing is permitted on all trails.
+The rolling four and a quarter mile figure eight loop is ideal in the winter for classical cross country skiing.
+Snowshoeing is encouraged on all trails as well; we ask that various users stay clear of each other’s trails where possible.

 Deer, squirrels, chipmunks, wood frogs, garter snakes, ruffed grouse, woodcocks and chickadees abound in the Hopkins and with some patience and a little luck, you’ll see wealth of wildlife and their sign during your hike.
 For more information on prime wildlife viewing areas, as well as bird counts and other guided viewing activities, contact the Forest Manager.